dr-jam/FactoryExercise/README.md

 ## Stage 3: Factories and Specifications

+The automated factories in Aegis largely build to external specifications.
+Specifications consists of the following values and ranges:

 Shield Specifications:
 * Capacity: 50 to 250
 * Recharge Delay: 0.5 to 5 seconds